 Part A covers hospice care if it is determined that you are terminally ill and have six months or less to live.
 Hospice coverage includes doctor and nursing services, hospice aide services, physical and occupational therapy, prescription drugs, and some coverage for short-term respite care for caregivers.

 However, Part A does not cover long-term care, such as what you would get in a nursing home or long-term care facility.
-It only covers facilities where help with personal care (bathing, eating, bathing) isn’t the only care you receive.
+It only covers facilities where help with personal care (bathing, eating, dressing) isn’t the only care you receive.

 Some home health services are covered and may include physical therapy, occupational therapy, and speech therapy services, among others.